SAIL-Labs/gasp/README.md

 - scipy
 - timeit

+## Update 2022-09-27
+- Longer exposure time than the timeline unit (e.g. to simulate fringe blurring)
+- Correction of bug in the shifting of the phase screen
+- Use of different kinds of couplers
+- **Ready-to-use script for GLINT Mark II**

 ## Update 2022-09-22
 Tricoupler implemented with preset models and ability to create customized models.
 The presets models are 'all-in-all' (each beam interfere with all the others pair-wise) and 'pairwise' (create fixed pairs of beams, the number of baselines is half the number of apertures).
 Can generate any number of apertures.